sirji1994/emojiRatingMVI/README.md

-# emojiRatingMVI
+# EmojiRatingMVI

-Emoji Rating App with MVI Architecture
+This is single page Emoji Rating App created with help of MVI architecture.